 3. Do you have your laptop charger?
 Seems like a simple one, but it can be pretty frustrating to lose power for your laptop when at home.

-If you need a virtual phones work just like your desk phone.
 To request a virtual phone setup, please contact the Help Desk.
 It is best to request a virtual phone at least a week before it is first needed to allow time for the correct configurations.

 Wish to log a request with the Help Desk?
 Use your Franklin or Urbana University username and password to login: Log A Request